AImotion-Bavaria/REE-TraPla/README.md

 ### 4. Build and Run the Project (CMake)
 The main file is in /src/main.cpp.
 There you will find the definition of scenario for intersection.
-This senario is designed to see the difference between with and without nondimensionalization.
+This scenario is designed to see the difference between with and without nondimensionalization.

 #### Create build folder
 ```bash